H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 * Community evaluation.
 * Project management and grant administration.
 * Documentation and public-facing pilot reporting.

+Harmony for Hope is also developing the **Community Champion model** as a related program-development pathway for community stewardship, participant training, structured field practice, local knowledge, and longer-term transferability.

+That work may support future:

+* grant development;
+* funder discussions;
+* university collaboration;
+* community-leadership programming;
+* workforce and skills development;
+* field evaluation;
+* and replication planning.

+The existence of that development pathway does not change the current **$53,244 Mount Hope first-year pilot funding target** unless a future governing budget or approved funding scope expressly incorporates Community Champion activities.

 Thurmond is being maintained separately as a future federal-phase funding and implementation opportunity.